 Hit and Runs: A Cyclist Safety Guide

-A common misunderstanding amongst cyclists is what you can do in a hit and run scenario.
+A common misunderstanding among cyclists is what you can do in a hit and run scenario.
 What if the driver does not stop, speeds off or simply does not know he hit you?

-These hit and run scenarios have weighed heavily on my mind as of late.
+Hit and run scenarios weight heavily on my mind as they are terrifyingly common.

-A client of mine suffered serious injuries after a white Mercedes blew through a red light, crashed into him, and sped off into the night.
+A client of mine suffered serious injuries after a car blew through a red light, crashed into him, and sped off into the night.

-I have also been following the heartbreaking story of Tristan Roby, a teenager who was tragically hit while riding his bike in London, Ontario on July 21, 2019.
+Last year, I followed the heartbreaking story of Tristan Roby, a teenager who was tragically hit while riding his bike in London, Ontario on July 21, 2019.
 Tristan was severely injured but the driver fled the scene.
-Tristan was 3 days away from his 18th birthday.
-He remains in critical condition.
-I have donated to assist in covering Tristan’s mother’s mounting costs as she faces uncertainty over Tristan’s condition, please consider donating as well.

 On a personal level, I can empathize with his mother’s struggle and pain.
 As a lawyer and bike safety advocate, sadly Tristan is yet another appalling example of the need for drastic changes to both infrastructure and car culture.